yohannes-jo/linux-cli-environment/README.md

 # linux-cli-environment
 A linux desktop "environment" written in C++.
-Only works in linux, preferably a debian distro.
+Only works in linux.